xiaojianzhong/gokoa/README.md

 ## <a name="introduction"></a> Introduction

-[Gokoa](gokoa) is a koa styled web framework, which aims at reducing learning cost in grasping web development in Go for Node.js developers.
+[GoKoa](gokoa) is a koa styled web framework, which aims at reducing learning cost in grasping web development in Go for Node.js developers.

-Gokoa is written in Go, which is beneficial to improving performance in handling HTTP requests.
+GoKoa is written in Go, which is beneficial to improving performance in handling HTTP requests.

 ## <a name="prerequisites"></a> Prerequisites